TABLE OF CONTENTS:

 - SMS/TEXT MESSAGES FROM MY RITUALS

-If you join the My Rituals loyalty program, you will receive personalized offers and surprises - collecting meaningful moments.
+If you join the My Rituals loyalty program, you will receive personalised offers and surprises - collecting meaningful moments.
 These personalised offers and surprises are based on your online purchases and purchases in official Rituals stores in participating countries1.
 When you purchase Rituals products from our partners, such as warehouses and shop-in-shops, or in countries other than participating countries, these will not be registered to your account.
-You can only join the My Rituals loyalty program if you are 16 years or older, or if you are under 16 years of age with the permission of your parent or guardian.
+Please note that in the Neteherlands the minimum age to create a My Rituals account is 16.

 Benefits of joining are:

-- Welcome gift upon completion of your registration when you make your first purchase (in store or online by means of the voucher in the welcome e-mail); Maximum one welcome gift per My Rituals member.
+- Welcome gift upon completion (including confirmation of your e-mail address) of your registration when you make your first purchase (in store or online by logging in); Maximum one welcome gift per My Rituals member.

 - A gift when you spend more than the minimum purchase amount as further explained in our instore communication or online on the promotions page (whilst stocks last, max 1 gift per purchase online and in store.
-The Premium and Deluxe gift with purchase are only available online.
+The Premium and Deluxe gift with purchase are only available online and in retail stores.
 Not in combination with other promotions, threshold amount fluctuates per campaign and per gift);

-- A birthday gift provided you share the date of your birthday (day and month only) with us (voucher to be redeemed within 14 days from the email receipt date).
-You will receive this gift with any purchase online or in a standalone Rituals store in the Netherlands.
+- A birthday gift (voucher to be redeemed within 30 days from the email receipt date).
+You will receive this gift with any purchase online or in a standalone Rituals store.
 Not available in Rituals wholesale partner locations or airports.
 The gift is non-refundable or exchangeable for a cash alternative.
 One gift per My Rituals member only;

 - Personalised offers based on your previous purchases and online user behaviour;

-- If you agreed to this: special text messages with invitations or offers (please see below under My Rituals SMS);
+- Special text messages with invitations or offers (please see below under My Rituals SMS);

 - Invitations to special events; and